Global Voices Scholarship

 James Chan, Global Voices Scholar

-The Policy Fellowship allows the successful applicant to develop research, analysis and policy-writing skills through writing a policy paper related to the delegation agenda.
-Your paper will include specific recommendations for domestic policy application.
+The Policy Fellowship allows the successful applicant to develop their research, analysis, and policy-writing skills through developing a policy paper related to the delegation agenda.
+This policy paper must include specific recommendations for domestic policy application.

 How much does it cost?

-The 2022 scholarship place is fully funded by the University of Melbourne and includes all domestic and international flights, accommodation, breakfasts, insurance and registration fees.
+The Scholarship is fully funded by the University of Melbourne Faculty of Business and Economics, and includes all domestic and international flights, accommodation, visas, insurance, and registration fees.

 Who can apply?

-The Global Voices CSW67 Scholarship is open to all University of Melbourne Faculty of Business and Economics students.
-Candidates must also be:
+The Global Voices Scholarship is open to all University of Melbourne Faculty of Business and Economics students.
+Applicants must also meet the following requirements:

-- able to commit a minimum of 5 hours a week to completing the Policy Fellowship.
+- Able to commit 5 hours a week to completing the Policy Fellowship

 The Scholarship is ideal for students with an interest in public policy, global trends, data and analysis, human rights and international development.
 The Program has a strong international element so we encourage young Australians with a global perspective to apply.